garvinling/android-dataSync/README.md

 to the Android application.

--GameData() - Handle the raw data conversion from OBD-II car data to custom game data.
+-GameData():   Handle the raw data conversion from OBD-II car data to custom game data.

--Data()-      Decodes and stores the passed value into its proper parameter.
+-Data():       Decodes and stores the passed value into its proper parameter.

--Level()-     Data structure that holds the Experience point ranges for each level.
+-Level():      Data structure that holds the Experience point ranges for each level.

 Details
 ====================